-The most common way to find breast cancer is when a woman finds a lump in her breast or armpit.
-A doctor should be seen right away.
-The doctor will look at the breasts and feel the lump.
+The most common way to find breast cancer is during a routine mammogram before you have symptoms or when a woman finds a lump in her breast or armpit.
+If you find a lump, you should see a healthcare provider right away.
+The healthcare provider will look at your breasts and feel the lump.
 Ultrasound may be used to see if the lump is solid or filled with fluid.
-An X-ray of the breast is often done.
-This is called a mammogram.
+A mammogram of the breast is often done.

 A biopsy is the only way to know if a lump or change is cancer.
 Small pieces of tissue are taken out and checked for cancer cells.
-Many times a hollow needle is used to take out the bits of tissue.
+A hollow needle may be used to take out the bits of tissue.
 The samples are sent to a lab.
 Your results will come back in about 1 week.